eloiseschmitt/tiktok_to_notion_recipe/README.md

 ## Notes & limitations

 - Heuristic parsing is intentionally conservative; review quantities/units.
+- When GPT is disabled, the script still tries to pull ingredient hints from the TikTok title in addition to the transcript.
 - Whisper accuracy depends on audio clarity.
 Consider `--whisper-model medium` for better results.
 - Respect creator rights.
 Keep recipes for personal use.